TypeStrong/typedoc/README.md

 ## Documentation

-For more detailed documentation, and TypeDoc documentation rendered with TypeDoc, see https://typedoc.org.
+For more detailed documentation, the changelog, and TypeDoc documentation rendered with TypeDoc, see https://typedoc.org.

 ## Installation